auth0/auth0-PHP/README.md

 In the examples above, our application is operating with a single, configured Organization.
 In this case, the SDK automatically handles token validation for you: it will ensure the user's JWT has an `org_id` claim and that it matches.

-However, if your application requires more flexibility (such as an API supporting multiple tenants, and therefor multiple organizations) then your application should validate the `org_id` claim itself to ensure the value received is expected and known.
+However, if your application requires more flexibility (such as an API supporting multiple tenants, and therefore multiple organizations) then your application should validate the `org_id` claim itself to ensure the value received is expected and known.

 This could be achieved by reading the value of "org_id" returned by the `getUser()` method.
 An example might look like this: